 Students may affiliate with the Center for Business and Financial Law either as Harlan Scholars or as Associates by applying to the Center towards the end of their first year.

 Affiliating with the Center provides students the opportunity to enhance their knowledge and skills in business and financial services law by concentrating their course of study, working directly with faculty members and alumni affiliated with the Center, and participating in projects and events sponsored by the Center.

 Student affiliates should also consider joining the CBFL Fellowship program, which entails students taking a leadership role in the Center’s projects and programming and potentially qualifying for paid positions and scholarship funds.

 Student affiliates of CBFL – regardless of whether they are Harlan Scholars or Associates – must meet the following curricular and extracurricular requirements.
-Also, students may not use one course to fulfill more than one requirement.
+One course may not be used to fulfill more than one requirement.

 - Corporations (4 credits, ideally in the fall after the first year)